The Looming Recession’s Workforce Dilemma

-Kristin Sharp, a former senior staff member to several members of the U.S, Senate on both sides of the political aisle, and current Executive Director of the Work, Workers, and Technology program at New America.
-She is serving as guest editor of our 2018 series on “Craftsmanship and The Future of Work.”
+Kristin Sharp co-founded the Shift Commission and launched the Work, Workers, and Technology project at New America.
+She is now a Partner at Entangled, a strategy firm and venture studio focused on the future of work.
+She served as guest editor of our 2018 series on “Craftsmanship and The Future of Work”.

-Molly Kinder is a Senior Adviser on Work, Workers, and Technology at New America.
-She is also a fellow at the Beeck Center for Social Impact & Innovation and adjunct faculty and affiliated research fellow at Georgetown University’s McCourt School of Public Policy, where she teaches a graduate seminar on the social, economic, and policy implications of Artificial Intelligence.
+Molly Kinder is a senior advisor on Work, Workers, and Technology at New America.
+She is also a fellow at the Beck Center for Social Impact & Innovation and adjunct faculty and affiliated research fellow at Georgetown University’s McCourt School of Public Policy, where she teaches a graduate seminar on the social, economic, and policy implications of Artificial Intelligence.

 Topics: Work, Education, and Community